ukyouz/tinyM/App/README.md

 )
 ```

-Or the Object if there is only 1 dataset.
+The method `first` returns the first Object in the datasets.

 ``` php
 stdClass Object